Non-asymptotic Optimal Prediction Error for Growing-dimensional Partially Functional Linear Models: Minimax Lower Bound

 \section{Minimax Lower Bound}

-In this section, we derive a minimax lower bound for the excess prediction risk in the following Theorem \ref{thm-2}.
-To verify the optimality of the upper bound of the prediction risk for the proposed estimator, the result on minimax lower bound below shows the prediction risk of our estimator achieves the theoretical lower bound caused by the intrinsic limitation of the PFLM.
+{In this section, we derive a minimax lower bound for the excess prediction risk in the following Theorem \ref{thm-2Euclidean} when $p \to \infty$.
+If $p$ is fixed, the minimax lower bound is postponed at the end of Section \ref{se:FIX}.} To verify the optimality of the upper bound of the prediction risk for the proposed estimator, the result on the minimax lower bound below shows the prediction risk of our estimator achieves the theoretical lower bound caused by the intrinsic limitation of the PFLM.
 Let $P_{\bm{\alpha}_{0},\beta_{0}}$ be the probability taken over the space $(Z,\bm{X},Y)$ where $Z$ is generated by the true parameter $Z=\bm{X}^{T}\bm{\alpha}_{0}+\innerproduct{Y}{\beta_{0}}+\varepsilon$.
-Before stating the main result, we need a regularity assumption relevant to the variance of the random noise.
+Before stating the main result, we need a regularity assumption relevant to the Kullback-Leibler of the random noises.